-In fact, there’s some great how to videos that I will also share in this article that have helped even a novice like I to achieve great results!
+In fact, there are some great how-to videos that I will also share in this article that have helped even a novice like me to achieve great results!

 Let’s face it, cushions are quick and easy to make, and perfect for brightening up your patio/garden furniture…

 Slip Stich Method for Outdoor Cushion Covers

 A slip stitch is basically an invisible seam.
-It is particularly useful for closing up openings in cushions and stuffed toys, and the slip stitch is sewn from the outside of a seam to give a neat finish.
+It is particularly useful for closing up openings in cushions and stuffed toys, and then slip stitch is sewn from the outside of a seam to give a neat finish.

-The downside is it permanently sewn shut.
+The downside is it is permanently sewn shut.
 If that’s not an issue, then this is the easiest of the different methods we’ll look at today.

 Envelope Method for Outdoor Cushion Covers

 For those new to the sewing machine, this is the method and video for you.
-Envelope cushion covers are removeable, so you can slip them off and pop in the washing machine if need be, however, they don’t require sewing on the dreaded zip!
+Envelope cushion covers are removable, so you can slip them off and pop in the washing machine if need be, however, they don’t require sewing on the dreaded zip!
 This sewing tutorial from Jann Newton from Newton Custom Interiors explains how simple they are to make.

 Button Close Cushions for Outdoor Cushion Covers